PhobGCC/PhobGCC-doc/For_Makers/Build_Guide_1.2.md

 If you don't do this, it makes the controller harder to reassemble and may break the solder joints.

 They do not need to be as flat on the C-stick.

+**Note: using leaded solder on the motherboard Hall effect sensors is a common cause of long-term failure for PhobGCC 1.2s.**
+Leaded solder is soft and deforms easily when pressed upon by the trigger guard.
+This commonly causes a short-circuit, which does no damage but makes the analog stick hold hard left or hard right.
+Using SAC305 solder, which is harder, seems to have fewer issues.
+And as mentioned before, make sure that the Hall sensor solder joints are as flat to the board as you can make them, to help mitigate this issue.

 ![motherboard hall legs trimmed](https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Makers/BuildPics_1.2.2/CVAC1095_b35fEvP-output.jpg?raw=true)